aoxrud-ww/web-accessibility-tips/README.md

 # Focus

-There may be a scenario where the focus need to be moved to a specific component on the page.
+There will be scenario where the focus need to be moved to a specific areao on the page, some of those reasons may be:
+- Moving the focus to the invalid input
+- Moving the focus to a newly added element
-Maybe new results were loaded in an infinite scroll list or moving the focus to the invalid input.
+- New search results were loaded in an infinite scroll list

 Moving the focus to an input is easy with javascript via `$input.focus()` where `$input` represents the `DOMElement` (input, button, textarea, etc...).

-It gets a bit more challenging when the focus needs to be moved to a non-interactive component.
+It gets a bit more challenging when the focus needs to be moved to a non-interactive component like a `<div>`.

 The simplest way is to add [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) attribute to that destination element.
 ```html